WHEN WILL NON-AMNESTY ANC-SACP MEMBERS BE PROSECUTED?

 Henning van Aswegen

 The Truth and Reconciliation Commission [TRC] was established in 1995 in terms of the Promotion of National Unity and Reconciliation Act, Act 34 of 1995.
 After the conclusion and disbandment of the TRC, the National Prosecuting Authority [NPA] began a process of criminal prosecutions against persons who were denied amnesty by the TRC.
-The NPC process was one-sided from the outset, as only members of South Africa’s former security forces were charged.
+The NPA process was one-sided from the outset, as only members of South Africa’s former security forces were charged.
 At present, there is no indication of any intention to prosecute members and leaders of the ANC, SACP, and PAC who were denied amnesty.

 Equality before the Law?